MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-use-resources.md

 3. Choose the **OK** button.
 4. When the batch job is finished, open the **Resource Price Changes** page to see the results of the batch job.

-## To get resource price change suggestions based on alternate prices
+## <a name="to-get-resource-price-change-suggestions-based-on-alternate-prices"></a>To get resource price change suggestions based on alternate prices

 If you have already set up alternate resource price for some resources, you can use a batch job to set up multiple alternate resource prices.